Tag Pages in your mobile app

 3. Select Launch Designer.

-4. Connect a mobile device by using the Connect a new device button and follow the instructions, or relaunch the app for an already connected device.
+4. Connect a mobile device by using the Connect a new device button and follow the instructions, or relaunch the app for a device that's already connected.
 After your device is connected, a camera icon appears on your device.

-5. In your app, navigate to the Page you’d like to tag, select the camera icon on your device, and tag the Page elements.
+5. In your app, go to the Page you’d like to tag, select the camera icon on your device, and tag the Page elements.

 6. When the Page’s screenshot shows in the Pendo UI, name the Page and, if required, assign it to a group.

 7. Select Save and Exit to save the newly tagged Page.
-Alternatively, you can select Tag Features or continue tagging more Page.
+Alternatively, you can select Tag Features or continue tagging more Pages.

 You can always go back and tag more Pages and Features.
-Analytics are constantly collected.
+Analytics are retroactively collected.

 Update a Page

 If you update a Page with tagged Features, a new capture replaces the old one.
-This means there may be tagged Features that don't exist on the new screenshot.
+This means that there might be tagged Features that don't exist on the new screenshot.
 You'll need to update the Page with the new Features.
-See Edit an Existing Tagged Mobile Feature.
+For instructions, see Tag Features in your mobile app.

 Manage Page rules